The Night Walker (film): Marketing

 Universal Pictures devised a sensationalistic advertising campaign for The Night Walker, with taglines reading: "Does sex dominate your dreams?
-Are you afraid of the things that can come out of your dreams...
-Lust...
-Murder...
+Are you afraid of the things that can come out of your dreams ...
+Lust ...
+Murder ...
 Secret desires?"
 The key artwork featured on the majority of the film's promotional materials, showing a sleeping woman observed by a demonic incubus, is based on Henry Fuseli's The Nightmare (1781).
 Castle hired hypnotist Pat Collins to help design a five-minute promotional short for the film's release, in which Collins questioned six people on the content of their nightmares.
 The short film cost approximately $25,000.
 To further promote the film, a novelization was published in December 1964 by Award Books, adapted from Bloch's screenplay by Sidney Stuart.

 Beginning on January 4, 1965, stars Stanwyck, Taylor, and Bochner embarked on a national promotional tour for the film, which included dates in New York City, Boston, Philadelphia, Detroit, Chicago, and multiple cities in Texas.

 Critical response

 A review published by Time magazine deemed the film a "lukewarm bloodbath, but it does afford veteran horrorist Barbara Stanwyck a chance to release her hysteria as of yore"; it also commented on the unexpected casting of Stanwyck and Robert Taylor, who had been married and divorced years prior.
 Bosley Crowther of The New York Times praised Stanwyck's performance, writing that she "lends an air of dignity to the otherwise unbelievable woman in this totally unbelievable tale."
 Variety commented on the convoluted plot, noting that it "attains its goal as a chiller, but the unfolding is so complicated that [the] audience is frequently lost.
 [The] film carries sufficient suspense and elements of shock."

 Margaret Harford of the Los Angeles Times praised the film's cinematography and use of locations, adding that the film "builds up some good suspense and moves on to a surprise ending that surprises because the spook-work has carefully prepared us for something else."

+In a retrospective review, Craig Butler of Allmovie lambasted the screenplay as being full of massive plot holes and stilted dialogue.
+He credited director William Castle and lead actors Barbara Stanwyck and Robert Taylor for their willingness to approach the poor material with earnestness and enthusiasm, but ultimately concluded that the only wholly enjoyable element of The Night Walker is the atmospheric soundtrack with its "surprisingly chilling" use of harpsichord.

 Home media

 The film was released in 1993 on VHS.
 It was later released on DVD by Universal Pictures and Turner Classic Movies as one of their "TCM Selects" titles on December 7, 2015, as part of a Double Feature with Dark Intruder from 1965.
 Shout!
 Factory released the film on Blu-ray on February 20, 2018, via their Scream Factory label.
 As of January 2022, the Blu-ray release had netted $81,839 in sales.

+Has been shown on the MeTV show Svengoolie.